Can you tell me what your comfort food is?

 - Jonas Pares (La Loma , BGC fort), One of the 1st establishment who serves Pares.
 Grew up eating here as well, but over the years the recipe seems off and different.
 They weren’t able to maintain their original recipe.

-- Pares Retiro (P.Tuazon), one of the new ones who even copied the name to confuse people that this is the Original Pares place in Retiro.
+- Pares Retiro (P.Tuazon and other branches), one of the new ones who even COPIED THE PARTS OF THE NAME perhaps to confuse people that this is the Original Pares place in Retiro.
 But they are not connected at all.
 Good cuts of beef and affordable.

 - Pares Mami House (Espana Blvd.)